lcapo/developer-documentation-hotel/hotel/GeographicDestinationTree.rst

 |

-This method returns the provider's geographic tree where each node indicates whether the call is accessible from availability.
+This method returns the provider's geographic tree where each node indicates whether the call is accessible from availability which is indicate with a parameter with values of true and false.
+The main difference between the methods GeographicalTree and DestinationTree is that GeographicalTree has this boolean parameter.

 |